Cardinal-Cryptography/contracts/upgradability/set_code_hash/named_address_store/README.md

 #### Storage collisions

-The big difference between the upgrade in `efficient_address_store` example, and in this one is that here, we want to change the storage layout.
+The big difference between the upgrade in `efficient_address_store` example, and in this one, is that here we want to change the storage layout.
 In both `address_store` and `efficient_address_store` we just needed to keep a `Vec` of addresses, so both contract codes mapped this `Vec` to the same part of contract's storage.
 Now we want to store a `Vec` of pairs `(AccountId, Option<String>)`, so if we were to perform a simple upgrade like before, we would not be able to read the old data.